munteanuic-zz/Flocking-Simulation/README.md

 3. Open it in Processing and press 'Run'.

 ## Description
  - I designed a [boids](https://en.wikipedia.org/wiki/Boids) simulation that represents a school of fish in the ocean.
 Each fish was designed as a green triangle over a yellow triangle with an ellipse for the eye.
 The simulation will start with 25 fish and will generate 3 more fish per frame until it reaches 50.
+The user can turn on an off the alignment, cohesion, and separation features.

 ## User interaction
  - mouse left click: add more fish (up to 100)